Uploading data

 Adding data from cloud storage

-To add data from your own cloud storage, first make sure that you have added your credentials.
-Here is a guide on adding your AWS credentials.
+To add data from your own cloud storage, you first need to add your cloud credentials to Mindkosh.
 This is a one-time process.
 Once you've added your credentials, you can add data any number of times without having to add credentials.

-Location Choose the location of your AWS bucket.
-Bucket name Enter your bucket name.
+Location The AWS region of your bucket Bucket name Enter your bucket name.
 Note that you need to enter just the bucket name, without prefixes like https or S3, or ending slashes.

 For example, if your images are stored in this manner: s3://example_bucket_name/sample_dataset/slice_1/image_0001.png